krischer/NoSweatConfigFileParser/README.md

 Everything after the type specifier and before the assignment operator (= or :) will be considered part of the key name, and everything after the operator part of the value.
 See the example [default configuration file](https://github.com/Kurli/NoSweatConfigFileParser/blob/master/tests/default_config.cfg) for some lines it will and others it will not parse.

 ### User configuration file
 The user configuration file can overwrite values set in the default configuration file.
-It has the same syntax as the default configuration file, except that the type specifier is optional.
+It is intended to provide a simple configuration file for the user and has the same syntax as the default configuration file, except that the type specifier is optional.
 Any value not specified in the default configuration file, or specified with another type, will be ignored.
 The syntax is also compatible with standard [INI files](http://en.wikipedia.org/wiki/INI_file), although sections will be ignored and a flat hierarchy enforced.

 **Example:**